 There is significant uncertainty when it comes to determining whether an offer document is misleading or deceptive.

-In this article, special counsel Selina Nutley looks at what is involved in determining whether an offer document might breach the misleading or deceptive conduct provisions of the law.
+In this article, partner Selina Nutley looks at what is involved in determining whether an offer document might breach the misleading or deceptive conduct provisions of the law.
 Selina confirms you need to ask what the product is and who the investor is.